department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/ptems-qa-test-plan.md

 - Add yourself to Assignees
 - Fill-out sections below.]

-**See also**: Relevant [PTEMS-QA Manual-UI Testing process doc](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/engineering/qa/manual-ui-testing-process.md) for details.
+**See also**: Relevant [Shared-Support-QA Manual-UI Testing process doc](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/engineering/qa/manual-ui-testing-process.md) for details.

 ## Product/Feature summary

-\[Provide brief summary of product/feature to be tested on Staging by PTEMS-QA.
-Also, be sure to include links to the Product/Feature Outline, Epic, Pre-Launch Checklist, and Design tickets/artifacts.]
+\[Provide brief summary of product/feature to be tested on Staging by Shared-Support-QA.
+Also, be sure to include links to the Product/Feature Outline [or Initiative Brief], Epic, and Design artifacts.]

 - Product/Feature Outline: \[provide link]
 - Product/Feature Epic: \[provide link]